Jade-Jones-dev/ai_machine_learning/weekly_curriculum.md

   - Use `requests` to GET API data.
   - Print/log the results to a file.
 - Deliverable: Python file with README for setup.

+1. Install Python 3.12 and create a project folder.
+2. Create and activate a virtual environment with `python -m venv .venv`.
+3. Write `ping_api.py` that sends a GET request to https://httpbin.org/get and prints the JSON.
+4. Push the script and a one-paragraph README to GitHub.

 **Checklist**
 - [ ] Virtual environment set up